dyweb/Ayi/doc/go.md

 Follow the instruction to install the go plugin. ( I can't find the plugin without adding the alpha repo)

 https://github.com/go-lang-plugin-org/go-lang-idea-plugin

+## References

+https://www.golang-book.com/books/intro   A detail introduction to go

+## Why we use go for this project

+- cross platform
+- compile into binary, no need to setup the environment
+- sync, compared with nodejs, most libs are async in node